-Bayesian Weighting is a tool designed to assist the clinician when testing in less than optimal conditions.
+Bayesian weighting is a tool designed to assist the clinician when testing in less than optimal conditions.
 While giving sweeps with less noise a higher “score”, sweeps with more noise are not given the same level of importance in the overall recording.
-Each sweep is analysed and not simply accepted ot rejected as with traditional averaging but is given a unique signficance based on its level of noise.
-Baysian Weighting can be used in all typical ABR testing situations and will be effective when EEG levels vary during recording.
+Each sweep is analysed and not simply accepted or rejected as with traditional averaging but is given a unique signficance based on its level of noise.
+Bayesian weighting can be used in all typical ABR testing situations and will be effective when EEG levels vary during recording.

-If the patient does not have a fluctuating EEG during the session: Bayesian weights noisy sweeps less and quite sweeps more.
+Bayesian weighting weights noisy sweeps less and quiet sweeps more.
 In a situation where all sweeps are the same, they will be weighted equally.
 This is identical to normal averaging.
-Hence, there is no difference between recordings with and without Bayesian.
+Hence, there is no difference between recordings with and without Bayesian weighting.

-If a very tough rejection level is set: In this case, all noisy sweeps are simply rejected for both Bayesian and non-Bayesian recordings.
-Only the most quite sweeps are accepted, and you have a situation almost similar to above.
-With softer rejection criteria (e.g. 80μV) you would benefit from the contributions of the more noisy sweeps in your averaging thus arriving at your desired residual noise level in less time.
+In this case, all noisy sweeps are simply rejected for both Bayesian and non-Bayesian recordings.
+Only the most quiet sweeps are accepted, and you have a situation almost similar to above.
+With softer rejection criteria (e.g. 80µV) you would benefit from the contributions of the more noisy sweeps in your averaging thus arriving at your desired residual noise level in less time.

 Elberling, C. & Wahlgreen (1985).
 Estimation of auditory brainstem response, ABR, by means of Bayesian interference.
 Scand.
 Audiol (14) 89-96.